jpb06/dev-friends-workshop/README.md

 ## :zap: Guidelines

-- :trumpet: The simpler the better: simple units of code are easier to understand and reason with, thus easier to maintain.
+- :trumpet: **The simpler the better**: simple units of code are easier to understand and reason with, thus easier to maintain.
-- :trumpet: Small units of code: by making sure they fit into our screen, we lowkey enforce a code splitting strategy.
+- :trumpet: **Small units of code**: by making sure they fit into our screen, we lowkey enforce a code splitting strategy.
-- :trumpet: Do one thing.
-Do it well: pretty mundane SOLID principle here.
+- :trumpet: **Do one thing.
+Do it well**: pretty mundane SOLID principle here.
+Less responsibilities means easier understanding and testing.
+- :trumpet: **Deport logic in hooks or in distinct modules**: We increase reusability likelihook by extracting logic.
+We can also test the realted code in isolation if need be.
+Proper naming of extracted logic can also help us convey intent and help future readers understanding our code.
+- :trumpet: **One level of imbrication max in components**: More nesting means more execution paths, more complexity and harder tests to write.
+- :trumpet: **Enum rendering!**: Prefer enum rendering when complex conditional rendering is required.
+- :trumpet: **Let's avoid redux if we can**: Redux is a great tool and it can be pretty useful.
+But often times, it is used incorrectly.
+Like using it in intrinsically asynchronous scenarios.
+Let's rely on others solutions for this.

 With these in mind, our unit & integration tests will be much easier to write :thumbsup: